CyberCookie/siegel/README.md

 > This path may vary on different machines.

 More about demo project and its npm scripts read [here](https://github.com/CyberCookie/siegel/tree/master/demo_app).<br />
-To print help information call siegel without arguments.
+To print help information exec siegel command without arguments.

 <br />